“Mr. Sartori concentrates his practice in general corporate law, commercial transactions, real estate, and tax law.”

 - J.D., summa cum laude

-- Awards: Arbitration; Commercial Transactions; Constitutional Law; Estate Planning; Drafting; other honors
+- Awards: Arbitration; Commercial Transactions; Constitutional Law; Estate Planning and Drafting; other honors

 - Walsh College, 1993